Thermally accessible broadband soliton microcombs in silicon carbide enabled by dynamic polarization control: Results

-As indicated by the dashed traces in Fig. \ref{fig:3}(c), conventional pumping with a purely-TE polarized pump (State 1) fails to produce a soliton step.
-However, when the pump is obliquely polarized (37\% TE, 63\% TM for State 2, and 70\% TE, 30\% TM for State 3), soliton steps corresponding to different soliton numbers are observed (Figs. \ref{fig:3}(a) and \ref{fig:3}(b)).
-In these plots, the opacity of each trace represents the probability of accessing different soliton states, while the colored segments highlight the detuning range of the single-soliton state.
-A larger TM fraction (State 2) creates the most favorable condition for single-soliton initiation, as evidenced by a significantly longer and more accessible (25\% probability at State 2 compared to 8\% at State 3) single-soliton step during forward pump wavelength tuning.
-Once the single soliton is established, the cooling power can be reused to support the comb by rotating the pump polarization toward TE and, if necessary, blue detuning the pump wavelength to preserve the soliton state.
-Following this procedure, a stable single-soliton state can subsequently be maintained using a purely TE-polarized pump, as shown in State 4 in Fig. \ref{fig:3}(c).
+Once the single soliton is established, the cooling power can be reused to support the comb by rotating the pump polarization toward TE and, if necessary, blue shifting the pump wavelength to preserve the soliton state.
+Following this procedure, a stable single-soliton state can subsequently be maintained using a purely TE-polarized pump, as shown in state 4 in Fig.~\ref{fig:3}(c).
 Notably, this dynamic control process does not impose strict requirements on the tuning speed.
+In this implementation, solitons were initiated with a~0.1 nm/s pump sweep, while the subsequent polarization and wavelength adjustment to state 4 was performed manually over a few seconds.
+The transition from state 2 to 4 involves a pump blue shift of approximately 0.08 nm, from roughly 1548.23 to 1548.15 nm.
 As long as the combined adjustment of pump detuning and polarization keeps the operating point within the evolving SER, the soliton remains stable.
-This flexibility allows the approach to be implemented through either manual or programmed control.
+This flexibility allows the process to be fully automated by replacing the manual PC with a programmable electronic counterpart.

-The single-soliton spectra presented in Figs. \ref{fig:3}(d-f) are recorded at the pump wavelengths yielding the maximum comb detuning for each state, representing the condition for maximum achievable comb bandwidth.
+The single-soliton spectra presented in Figs.~\ref{fig:3}(d-f) are recorded at the pump wavelengths yielding the maximum comb detuning for each state, representing the condition for maximum achievable comb bandwidth.
 As the TE fraction increases, both the comb power and the 20-dB bandwidth are enhanced, owing to more pump power being coupled into the TE comb mode.
-Upon completing the cooling power reuse process to State 4, we achieve a purely TE-polarized single-soliton comb spanning over 450 nm.
-The comb exhibits an on-chip power of 0.81 mW and a 20 dB bandwidth of 238.6 nm, representing increases of around 60\% in comb power and around 39\% in bandwidth compared with the obliquely polarized pump case in State 2 (0.51 mW and 172.3 nm).
-Notably, even when the forward pump sweep initially reaches a multi-soliton state, a single-soliton state can still be reached through appropriate tuning of the pump wavelength.
+Upon completing the cooling power reuse process to state 4, we achieve a purely TE-polarized single-soliton comb spanning more than 450 nm.
+The comb exhibits an on-chip power of 0.81 mW, a pump-to-comb conversion efficiency of 0.32 \%, and a 20 dB bandwidth of 238.6 nm, corresponding to increases of about 60 \% in both comb power and conversion efficiency, and about 39 \% in bandwidth compared with the obliquely polarized pump case in state 2 (0.51 mW, 0.20 \% conversion efficiency, and 172.3 nm).